Civil and Architectural Engr (CAE)

 Matrices, linear spaces and transformations, eigenvalue problems, and their application to civil engineering.
 First-order differential equations for structural dynamics.
 Calculus of variations and variational principles for dynamics and statics.
 Rayleigh-Ritz method, finite element approximations, Newmark-Beta method, Green's Function, and Duhamel Integral and their application to civil engineering.

-Building energy modeling (BEM) is the core of building information modeling (BIM) and sustainable design which are changing the way of architectural design and engineering.
-This course builds essential knowledge of building performance simulation and provides necessary background to use a building energy simulation software tool.
-Proven methods for using BEM to deal with such essential building performance and sustainability issues will be presented by using real world examples placing particular emphasis on using BEM-enabled quantitative analysis to evaluate design alternatives for the whole life cycle of a building.
-Complete with coverage of integrated design and lean construction requirements, this is a valuable course for architects, engineers, and construction professionals involved in energy performance modeling for buildings.
+Building Information Modeling (BIM) is at the core of building performance optimization and sustainability, making it possible to model performance while tracking construction of the building in sequence.
+This course builds essential knowledge of building performance optimization using BIM processes and provides the necessary background and skills to use BIM with building energy simulation software tools.
+Autodesk Revit with Insight will be used as the primary design authoring, manipulation, and analysis tool.
+Secondary Autodesk BIM tools such as Formit for building massing and orientation; recap for existing conditions capturing; Navisworks for interference checking and design collaboration; revit Live for Virtual Reality visualizations and presentations; and BIM 360 Ops for facility management and operation will also be used in class.
+Proven methods for using BIM to address essential building performance and sustainability issues will be presented using real-world examples, placing particular emphasis on using BIM for analysis of design alternatives for the life cycle of a building.
+Complete with coverage of sustainability, integrated design, and lean construction requirements, this is a valuable course for architects, architectural engineers, MEP engineers, facility managers, and other construction professionals involved in building performance modeling and optimization.

 Mechanical properties of hardened concrete, including creep phenomena.
 Ultimate strength of columns, beams and beam-columns.
 Introduction to limit analysis of frames and yield-line analysis of plates.